 - The class file is in a package.
-The XSLT or XQuery file is in the same folder as the Java package. - The class file is not packaged.
-The XSLT or XQuery file is in the same folder as the class file. - The class file is in a package.
-The XSLT or XQuery file is at some random location. - The class file is not packaged.
+The XSLT or XQuery file is in the same folder as the Java package.
+(See example below.) - The class file is not packaged.
+The XSLT or XQuery file is in the same folder as the class file.
+(See example below.) - The class file is in a package.
 The XSLT or XQuery file is at some random location.
+(See example below.) - The class file is not packaged.
+The XSLT or XQuery file is at some random location.
+(See example below.)